Nanatsu Kaze no Shima Monogatari: Release

 Nanatsu Kaze no Shima Monogatari was published by Enix for the Sega Saturn on November 27, 1997.
 It was never released outside of Japan.
 The title was released with two discs; one featuring the main game while another features artwork and character designs.
 In December, an official strategy guide was released in Japan by Enix.
 Likewise, an album containing music from the title was co-published in Japan by First Smile Entertainment and Pony Canyon on December 17 of the same year.

 Reception

-Famitsu gave it a score of 29 out of 40.
 Three reviewers for the Japanese Sega Saturn Magazine gave it a 9, 4, and a 6 score, for an average of 7.
 Grégoire Hellot of French magazine Joypad gave it a 98%.
 1UP.coms Todd Ciolek called it one of the most gorgeous 2D games ever created.
 Anthony John Agnello at Engadget compared it as a mix of puzzle solving titles like King's Quest and platforming games like Castlevania.